iota-community/javascript-iota-workshop/README.md

 Simple examples to help a developer work through interacting with the IOTA network and the [iota.js](https://github.com/iota/iota.js) library.

+⚠️ **Attention** ⚠️
+The workshops currently uses the [iota.js](https://github.com/iotaledger/iota.js/tree/chrysalis) library with the chrysalis branch.
+This is an experimental library for the testing phase.

+You should use the higher level node bindings in the future.
+The higher level node bindings will be much more abstract and easier to work with.

 ### Getting started

 To start playing with these examples run the following commands in your terminal: